SKIN DISEASES

 {12694} cicatricial pemphigoid

-Pompholyx ("dyshydrotic eczema") is a common, banal, but annoying disease in which little blisters cover the palms and soles.
+POMPHOLYX ("dyshydrotic eczema") is a very common, banal, but annoying disease in which little blisters cover the palms and soles.
 A minor mystery of medicine, there's a link to nickel allergy (J. Derm.
 19: 964, 1994; Cutis 47: 157, 1991), or other metal allergy, in people with sweaty palms.

 DERMATITIS HERPETIFORMIS